Petroleum Revenue Tax

 Petroleum Revenue Tax (PRT) is a special tax which was levied on oil & gas producers (offshore and onshore) in the UK in addition to ring fence Corporation Tax (CT) and Supplementary Charge (SC).

 The rate of PRT was reduced to 0% by Finance Act 2016 for chargeable periods beginning on or after 1 January 2016.
-This effective abolition of PRT is structured as a 0% tax to preserve companies’ ability to obtain PRT refund from carry back of decommissioning losses.
-Previously the rate was 50% for many years and had been expected to reduce to 35% from 1 January 2016 (as announced at Budget 2015) but this change was overtaken by Finance Act 2016.
+This effective abolition of PRT is structured as a 0% tax to preserve companies’ ability to obtain PRT refunds from the carrying back of PRT losses.

 PRT was introduced in 1975 and was levied on a field by field basis by reference to six-monthly chargeable periods ending on 30 June and 31 December each year.